naushadansari-md/dotspace/README.md

 # dotspace
-A personal collection of Linux dotfiles for Wayland compositors (Hyprland, Niri) and tools.
+Personal Linux dotfiles for Wayland desktops and workflows